dantohe/Synthea-Generator-CloudFormation-Template/README.md

 # Description

-This is a simple AWS CloudFormation template that will create as stack that will generate a synthetic set of patients using Synthea Patient Generator tool.
+This is a simple AWS CloudFormation template that will create a stack that will generate a synthetic set of patients using Synthea Patient Generator tool.
 This template takes advantage of Infrastructure-as-service paradigm to provide infrastructure functionality through simple code implementation.

 # Important notes